 No one person speaks for Freemasonry.
 Only the Grand Master can speak for Freemasonry within his own jurisdiction and then, only during his term of office.

-Location: Star in the East Lodge, Old Town 9AM-12PM Lunch to follow
+Location: Tuscan Lodge, Addison 9AM-12PM Meal to follow